SAFE BATHING

 - Not using life jackets during recreational activities in the water;

-- Alteration of consciousness due to: stroke; TIA, epilepsy; dysfunctions of the cardiovascular system such as arrhythmias and alterations of the blood pressure, depression, dementia, dizziness and motion disabilities.
+- Alteration of consciousness due to: stroke; TIA, epilepsy; dysfunctions of the cardiovascular system such as arrhythmias and alterations of the blood pressure, depression, dementia, dizziness and mobility impairments.

 Environmental factors that increase the risk of drowning